 We used a set of statistical methods (including those mentioned above) to make inferences about the invasion history of the Asian ladybird Harmonia axyridis (HA) from a large number of genotyped samples distributed over most of the areas invaded by this species.
 The native area of HA covers a large part of Asia (Kazakhstan, southern Siberia, Mongolia, China, Korea and Japan, reviewed in Brown et al. 2011), with two distinct geographic East/West clusters, as demonstrated by genetic and phenotypic analyses (Blekhman et al. 2010; Dobzhansky 1933; Lombaert et al. 2011).
 After a long period of use as a biocontrol agent against aphids during the 20th century, this species has recently become invasive on most continents.
 Invasive feral populations were first recorded in Eastern (Louisiana, USA, Chapin & Brou 1991) and Western (Oregon, USA, LaMana & Miller 1996) North America, in 1988 and 1991, respectively.
 Populations were then recorded in Europe (Belgium, Adriaens et al. 2003), South America (Argentina, Saini 2004) and Africa (South Africa, Stals 2010) in 2001.
 This species has spread over large areas and is still spreading in these regions, in which it has become a nuisance (Koch 2003; Roy et al. 2012).
 By applying ABC methods to microsatellite and historical data, Lombaert et al. (2010) have shown that the two North American outbreaks originated from two independent introductions from the native area.
 They also found that the eastern North American population acted as a bridgehead for the worldwide invasion, serving as the source population for the European, South American and African outbreaks, and displaying admixture with a European biocontrol strain in Europe.
 However, these results were obtained with a limited number of population samples, particularly for the invaded areas (i.e. only one population sample per invaded area was used).
 This is unfortunate, because the invaded areas are large and their spatial genetic structure remains unknown.

 In this study, we made inferences about the invasion history of HA from a large set of sampling sites distributed over most of the native and invaded areas of the species.
 We had three goals in mind.
-First, we aimed to provide new insight into the invasion routes and processes associated with the worldwide spread of HA, focusing particularly on detection of the presence of bridgehead populations and genetic admixture, two potential important drivers of colonisation success (Guillemaud et al. 2011; Rius & Darling 2014).
+First, we aimed to provide new insight into the invasion routes and processes associated with the worldwide spread of HA, focusing particularly on detection of the presence of bridgehead populations and genetic admixture between differentiated sources, two potential important drivers of colonisation success (Guillemaud et al. 2011; Rius & Darling 2014).
 Second, we assessed the complementarity of a number of statistical methods and the consequences of using different sets of population samples for ABC inferences.
-Third, we aimed to provide biologists without expertise in this field with detailed methodological and conceptual guidelines about how to make inferences about invasion routes, using recently developed Bayesian methods, when dealing with a large number of sampling sites and a complex population genetic structure (hence the extensive Supplementary Materials section).
+Third, we aimed to provide biologists without expertise in this field with detailed methodological and conceptual guidelines about how to make inferences about invasion routes, using recently developed Bayesian methods, when dealing with a large number of sampling sites and a complex population genetic structure (hence the presence of Box 1 as well as of the extensive Supplementary Materials section).

 Methods